AlvaroVasquezAI/Animal_Image_Classification/README.md

-# Animal Image Classification using Transfer Learning with ResNet50
+# Animal image classification using transfer learning with ResNet50

 This project develops an animal image classification system leveraging the ResNet50 model pre-trained on ImageNet.
 The classifier distinguishes among three animal categories: cats, dogs, and snakes, with a demonstrated high accuracy on a balanced dataset.